openenergymonitor/learn/view/electricity-monitoring/networking/sending-data-between-nodes-rfm.md

 For a simple example of Arduino > Arduino (or emonTx to emonBase) RFM12B transmission sketch see: [https://github.com/openenergymonitor/RFM12B_Simple](https://github.com/openenergymonitor/RFM12B_Simple)

-##### Appendix 1 - The RFMPi Adapter board
+##### Appendix 1 - The RFMPi / RFM69Pi Adapter board

-RFMPi board adds wireless (433 or 868MHz) RF transceiver capability to the Raspberry Pi.
+RFMPi / RFM69Pi board adds wireless (433 or 868MHz) RF transceiver capability to the Raspberry Pi.
 The RFMPi has an on-board ATMega328 microcontroller pre-loaded with firmware to receive and pass the radio payload of the RFM packets from JeeNode and OpenEnergyMonitor modules onto Raspberry Pi’s internal serial UART port.
 The correct frequency board needs to be purchased to match the rest of your system.

 EmonHub then reads the byte data string generated by the RFMPi adapter board from the serial port and decodes it using the decoder specification set in emonhub.conf.

-The main documentation page for the Raspberry Pi is [https://wiki.openenergymonitor.org/index.php?title=Raspberry_Pi](https://wiki.openenergymonitor.org/index.php?title=Raspberry_Pi)
+See technical Wiki documentation page for the RFM12Pi / RFM69Pi [https://wiki.openenergymonitor.org](https://wiki.openenergymonitor.org)

 ##### Appendix 2 - Standard Node IDs